satoshibytes/NebulasNodeMonitor/readme.md

 _ file.
 With it set to false, the service will run and send out emails but not intervene with operations.

 If used in a live environment, you can set the option to disable server restarts so it will only observe the system and send notification - it will not intervene with operation.

+It's important that the permissions/owners of the neb binary and this programs files match or have proper pemissions.

 ### Bug report ###
 When submitting a bug report, be sure to include the full error, last log entries (be sure there is no private information included such as node name), operating system/version and PHP version (check with php -v).